 If you're living with heart failure, you know that physical activity may leave you feeling fatigued or short of breath.
-If exercise makes you feel winded you might wonder — is it safe to have sex?
+If exercise makes you feel winded, you might wonder — is it safe to have sex?

-Keep in mind that sexual intercourse may not be safe for your stage and type of heart failure, but kissing and touching is okay.
-For example, you're considered high-risk for complications during sexual activity if you have New York Heart Association class IV heart failure or if you had heart surgery within the last one to two weeks.
+The American Heart Association also says that sex rarely causes heart attacks, but it's a good idea to skip sex until your doctor says your heart condition is stable.
+For example, you're considered to have a high risk of complications during sexual activity if you have New York Heart Association Class IV heart failure or if you had heart surgery within the last one to two weeks.

 See more Expert Answers

 - Sex and heart disease.
-American Heart Association. http://www.heart.org/HEARTORG/Conditions/More/MyHeartandStrokeNews/Sex-and-Heart-Disease_UCM_436414_Article.jsp#.W1DEx2eWzDc Accessed July 20, 2018.
+American Heart Association. https://www.heart.org/en/health-topics/consumer-healthcare/what-is-cardiovascular-disease/sex-and-heart-disease.
+Accessed Oct.
+15, 2020.

 - Levine G, et al. Sexual activity and cardiovascular disease: A scientific statement from the American Heart Association.
 Circulation.
-2012;125:1058.
+2012; doi:10.1161/CIR.0b013e3182447787.

 - AskMayoExpert.
 Cardiac rehabilitation (adult).
 Mayo Clinic; 2019.